awsm-research/AIBugHunter/README.md

 ### About the Datasets
 <details open="open">
   <summary></summary>
-We use the Big-Vul dataset provided by Fan et al., for more information about the dataset, please refer to [this repository](https://github.com/ZeoVan/MSR_20_Code_vulnerability_CSV_Dataset).
+We use the Big-Vul dataset provided by Fan et al., for more information about the dataset, please refer to <a href="https://github.com/ZeoVan/MSR_20_Code_vulnerability_CSV_Dataset">this repository</a>.
 </div>
 </details>